Anti-Bias-Based and Anti-Racial Profiling Security Practices

 Bias-Based Profiling – Stopping and questioning an individual, or identifying that individual as a potential suspect of criminal activity, without an articulable justification, but solely due to the individual’s race, color, religion, gender, age, sexual orientation, national or ethnic origin, disability, and/or other characteristics described in Vassar College’s Nondiscrimination and Non-Harassment Policy, and as protected by Federal or State law.

 Bias Incident – Any behavior or act – verbal, written, or physical - that is personally directed against or targets an individual or group based on perceived or actual characteristics such as race, color, religious belief, sex, marital status, sexual orientation, gender identity or expression, national or ethnic origin, disability, veteran status, or age.
 The kinds of incidents that may constitute a bias incident include, but are not limited to, threatening calls or mail (including electronic mail), graffiti, physical assault, sexual assault or abuse, stalking, vandalism, destruction of personal property, harassment, or coercion.
-See College Regulations and the section on discrimination and harassment found in the Vassar College Student Handbook.
+See College Regulations section on discrimination and harassment.

-College Regulations – All regulations outlined in the Vassar College Student Handbook.
+College Regulations – All regulations outlined in the Vassar College Regulations.

 Criminal Activity/Behavior –Acts that violate the New York State Penal Law.